Aarnav-Tech/BetterRTX/README.md

 3. I recommend local install as the one online the links are broken and doesnt work sometimes.

-4. Run Powershell as Administrator and paste:
+4. Run Powershell (in the same directory as your script) as Administrator and paste:
 ```bash
 Set-ExecutionPolicy -Scope CurrentUser Bypass
 .\BetterRTX_Installer_MGCEdit.ps1